 The General Manager shall not cause or allow the positive environmental impact record of the organization to be jeopardized.
-Further, without limiting the scope of the foregoing by this enumeration, the General Manager shall not allow:
+Additionally, this list does not limit the scope of what was previously mentioned, the General Manager shall not allow:

 - EL 6.1: Products that are unreasonably dangerous to human health, including tobacco products, and the use of said products on property owned or leased by the organization except in designated areas where appropriate. - EL 6.2: Long-term environmental damage resulting from operations. - EL 6.2.1: Inadequate promotion of environmentally sustainable choices among employees, owners, customers, vendors, and suppliers. - EL 6.2.2: Waste diversion that accounts for less than 90% of the Co-op's total waste streams. - EL 6.2.3: Net positive greenhouse gas emissions beyond 2030. - EL 6.2.3.1: The prioritization of the purchase of carbon offsets versus direct investment in reducing Co-op emissions or soil sequestration / regenerative agriculture.